LaardCommunity/LaardCommunity.github.io/events.md

 <h2>1st in person meeting</h2>
 The LAARD community will hold its first in-person meeting in Turin on Tuesday the 26th of August 2025, just before the start of the ISBA11 conference.
 A large number of abstracts were submitted for ISBA11, but only a few of the talks could bee accepted, leading to a lot of ORA work to be be presented as posters.
 With the LAARD meeting we want to promote the visibility of as much work on lipids as possible.
-We therefore propose for the day of 26 August:To promote the visibility of as much work on lipids as possible, this day will be divided between the following activities:
+We therefore propose for the day of 26 August: To promote the visibility of as much work on lipids as possible, this day will be divided between the following activities:
 <p></p>
 <table border="1" style="border-collapse: collapse; width: 100%;">
   <tbody>